 How students go from "undecided" on a major to accomplishing more than they imagined.

 Reputation.
-The merits of Augustana’s education department are well known and widely respected locally and regionally.
-When school principals have open teaching positions, they often call Augustana looking for recent education graduates.
+The merits of our education department are well known and widely respected locally and regionally.
+When school principals have open teaching positions, they often call Augustana.

 Location.
 The Quad Cities provides many student-teaching placement options: rural, urban, suburban, public and private institutions, working with diverse student populations.
 All student teaching placements take place locally and are closely supervised by faculty members.

-Study away opportunities.
+Study away.
 More than 90 percent of Augustana’s education majors complete their degree in four years, and often are able to study off campus.
 The education department offers two immersion opportunities — in Jamaica and Florida.

 Gain a deep understanding of your subject and how it connects to other subjects.